masc-ucsc/docs/docs/pyrope/02-basics.md

 There are two distinct "no value" concepts in Pyrope — `?` and `nil`:

-* **`?` (unknown)**: A valid but unknown bit — like a quantum state that is either 0 or 1 but not yet observed.
-Arithmetic works with unknowns following Verilog x-propagation semantics: `0sb? + 1` is `0sb??`, `0sb? | 1` is `1`.
+* **`?` (undefined)**: A bit whose value has not been decided by the designer, but the resulting circuit must be correct whether the bit turns out to be 0 or 1.
+During simulation, each `?` bit is randomly resolved to 0 or 1 to verify correctness under both possibilities.
+Arithmetic follows Verilog x-propagation semantics: `0sb? + 1` is `0sb??`, `0sb? | 1` is `1`.
+In synthesized hardware, `?` bits give the synthesis tool freedom to choose whichever value produces a smaller or faster circuit.
-  During simulation, each unknown bit is randomly resolved to 0 or 1.
-Unknowns exist in hardware and map directly to Verilog `x`.

-* **`nil` (invalid)**: An invalid value that must never be used.
+* **`nil` (invalid)**: An invalid value that must never be used in any expression.
 Any arithmetic or decision with `nil` triggers a simulation assertion error.
-The only allowed operation is copying.
-The compiler must prove that all `nil` uses are eliminated at compile time, or a compile error is generated. `nil` never exists in synthesized hardware.
+The only allowed operation is copying or checking for validity (`x?` returns false for `nil`).
+The compiler must prove that all `nil` uses are eliminated at compile time, or a compile error is generated.
+  `nil` never exists in synthesized hardware — it is a compile-time and simulation-time safety mechanism.

 ```
 0sb? | 1     // OK: result is 1 (unknown OR 1 = 1)